 Mid-market typically runs a hybrid stack: SaaS CMS for operational simplicity, CRM integrated deeply with marketing automation, ERP that can handle global multi-entity consolidation.

-Enterprise (500+ people)
+Enterprise (500+ People)

 - CMS: Sanity (strongest for bulk content operations) or Contentful Enterprise orchestrator